adgear/be-tree/README.md

 ### Build test benchmark binary for execution
 * Run `make build-test-benchmark` for building the test binary

-### Input for testbenchmark binary
+### Input for test benchmark binary
-* Test binary dependency on 4 files which are in data folder refer README.md file inside `data` folder for getting more information about each file and format
+* Test binary dependency on 4 files which are in the data folder refer README.md file inside the `data` folder for more information about each file and format

-### How to run test
+### How to run the test
-* Once you have construct the all the test files inside data folder run `./testbenchmark` for running test.
-It would create be-tree and query it.
-Default number of times it would query would be 10.
-If wanted to modify then you need to pass command line argument.
-For running 1 time command is `./testbenchmark 1`
+* Once you have constructed all the test files inside the data folder run `./testbenchmark` to run a test.
+It would create a be-tree and query it.
+The default number of times it would query would be 10.
+If you want to modify then you need to pass a command line argument.
+For running 1-time command is `./testbenchmark 1`